lyarenei/jellyfin-plugin-listenbrainz/doc/configuration.md

 matter the amount of playback time.
 This means that you can mark items as played just when the playback started (this is actually what Jellyfin Web client does) and from ListenBrainz point of view, this would not be a valid submission.
-The plugin tries to address this by internally tracking when and what has started playing and when an item is marked as played, the plugin checks if there has been at least a sufficient amount of time (from when the playback started) to qualify as a valid listen.
+The plugin tries to address this by internally tracking when and what has started playing and when an item is marked as played, the plugin checks if at least a sufficient amount of time has passed from when the playback started to qualify as a valid listen.

 The second disadvantage is related to the first one.
 As mentioned, it is possible to specify when the item was marked as played, however this field is optional.
 If the value is missing, the plugin would not be able to evaluate playback